Square Boats logo

 Bed & Breakfast cruisers, most trailable:

 Cynthia J leeboard catboat An older design, and an early SquareBoat.
 A couple of building photos and completed boat photo from Martin Ellacott.
-Despite appearances, Cynthia J is not ancestral to the Micro, being unballasted and keel-less. new
+Despite appearances, Cynthia J is not ancestral to the Micro, being unballasted and keel-less.

 Jochems Family Schooner Bolger's design #639, in the same genus with an equivalent rig to the Light Schooner, but accommodation and 5000 lb displacement to boot.
 Utilises the Birdwatcher-style combined cabin/cockpit, picture windows, shelter.
 Still easily trailable, a truly cunning boat.
 Infinite headroom in the full-length combined cabin/cockpit.
 Cantilevered masts, both folding down for trailing.
 The boat my wife wouldn't let me build!
 Now with Bjorn Harbo's Norwegian Wood building photos!